DevExpress-Examples/wpf-pivotgrid-customize-filter-drop-down/Readme.md

 ![screenshot](./images/screenshot.png)

-> The project requires references to the Devexpress.DataAccess, DevExpress.Xpf.Core.Extensions, DevExpress.Xpf.Grid, DevExpress.Xpf.Grid.Core assemblies in addition to references created automatically when the PivotGrid control is dropped from VS Designer Toolbox.
+> The project requires references to the Devexpress.DataAccess, DevExpress.Xpf.Core.Extensions, DevExpress.Xpf.Grid, DevExpress.Xpf.Grid.Core, Devexpress.Xpf.Grid.Extensions assemblies in addition to references created automatically when the PivotGrid control is dropped from VS Designer Toolbox.

 **API in this example:**